hydro-lab/hydro-lab.github.io/fessa.md

 ### Course Description
 The purpose of this academic program is to teach students field methods and data analysis in environmental science, specifically, hydrology and biodiversity.
 The course will also provide students the historical context of apartheid and give them examples of existing post-apartheid disparities in South Africa.
 This is hand-in-hand with the environmental science field methods introduced, as it is marginalized populations that do not have equal or equitable access to infrastructure or environmental quality interventions.

-This course will be conducted at [Kruger National Park](https://tropicalstudies.org/portfolio/skukuza-research-station/) and [University of Venda](https://www.univen.ac.za/).
+This course will be conducted at [Kruger National Park](https://tropicalstudies.org/portfolio/skukuza-research-station/).

 #### Course Attributes
 This course satisfies:
 - Environmental Science field course requirement
-- Bridges *Experiential Learning Opportunity* requirement
+- Bridges *Social and Historical Reasoning* requirement
 - Bridges *Quantitative and Scientific Reasoning* requirement
-- Bridges *Social and Historical Reasoning* requirement (pending)
+- Bridges *Experiential Learning Opportunity*

 ### Required Textbook and Materials
 - *Born a Crime* By Trevor Noah